Osmagtor/AppSwitcher/README.md

 ## How to Install
 Download the "App.Switcher.exe" executable from the latest release, double-click it and that's it!
 Next time you boot up into Windows you should be able to delete the "App.Switcher.exe" file that you downloaded.
 App Switcher automatically creates a folder called "App Switcher" in "C:\Users\Your Username\Documents\" where the main executable is stored along with some other necessary files.
 A shortcut to the main executable file is also automatically created in the Startup folder so App Switcher is ready every time you start your computer.

 Note that some antivirus programmes may incorrectly detect App Switcher as a virus.
-The original .ahk scripts that make up App Switcher were compiled using AHK's compiler, which can't doesn't prevent antivirus software from labelling it as malicious software.
+The original .ahk scripts that make up App Switcher were compiled using AHK's compiler, which doesn't prevent antivirus software from labelling it as malicious software.

 ## How to Uninstall
 To uninstall App Switcher, go to the system tray and right click on App Switcher's icon.
 Then click on "Uninstall".
 A pop-up window will appear to ask for confirmation.
 Once App Switcher is uninstalled, please check "C:\Users\Your Username\Documents\" for residual files.